vomindoraan/langtons-ant/README.md

 See [Docs/README.md](Docs/README.md).

-Clicking on the logo inside the program will display a controls cheat sheet.
+Clicking the logo inside the program will display a controls cheat sheet.